Priyansh2/ire_final_project/README.md

+### Parameters

 <no of words> No. of words to be generated
 1             Flag for Conditional text generation
 0             Flag for Unconditional text generation text          Seed/Context sequence.Format: 'space separated tokens' string

 ```